 Position Sizing: The Kelly Criterion

 The Kelly criterion tells you the optimal fraction of your bankroll to risk on a bet given your estimated edge.
 For a binary contract: Kelly % = (p * b - q) / b, where p is your estimated probability of winning, q = 1-p, and b is the payout odds.
 Most experienced traders use "half Kelly" or "quarter Kelly" to reduce variance.
-Full Kelly criterion guide →
+Try the free Kelly calculator โ

 The Kalshi Bot Tools Ecosystem